 115.73(a-e): Policy 202.057 states that OSI or the AWO must notify the alleged victim of the outcome (once it has been determined) whether the allegations are substantiated, unsubstantiated, or unfounded.
 OSI provides the alleged victim with relevant information if another agency conducts the investigation.
 OSI also informs the alleged victim regarding actions taken as a result of an allegation against another incarcerated individual or staff when the staff/incarcerated individual is indicted on a related charge; If/when the staff/incarcerated individual is convicted on a related charge; If/when the offender has received disciplinary sanctions.
 The AWO must notify the alleged victim regarding actions taken as a result of an allegation against staff when the staff is no longer in the unit and staff is no longer employed at the facility.
-The agency's obligation to report to the incarcerated individual terminates if/when the allegation is unfounded, or the incarcerated individual is released from custody.
-The OSI Investigator also confirmed during the interview that if a case is criminal and an external entity is involved, he will continue communicating with the external entity and update the individual as they become available.
-The Auditor reviewed 13 case files which included notifications to inmates, confirming that victims were informed of the disposition of their allegations upon the conclusion of the investigation.
+The agency's obligation to report to the incarcerated individual terminates if/when the allegation is unfounded or the incarcerated individual is released from custody.
+The OSI Investigator also confirmed during the interview that if a case is criminal and an external entity is involved, she will continue communicating with the external entity and update the individual as they become available.
+The facility provided evidence that victims were informed of the disposition of their allegations upon the conclusion of the investigation.